Carglglz/upydev/DOCS/Documentation.md

-- *tip: simple commands can be used without quotes;* *but for commands with parenthesis or special characters use quoutes,* *for example: 'dummy_func()' ; use double quotes "" when the command* *includes a string like this example: "uos.listdir('/sd')"*
+- *tip: simple commands can be used without quotes;* *but for commands with parenthesis or special characters use quotes,* *for example: 'dummy_func()' ; use double quotes "" when the command* *includes a string like this example: "uos.listdir('/sd')"*